LSMI Production Goes Up By 1.48% - UrduPoint

 LSMI Production Goes Up By 1.48%

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2023 ) :The output of the Large Scale Manufacturing Industrial (LSMI) sector witnessed an increase of 1.48 per cent during January, the first month of the Calendar year 2023, as compared to December 2022, the Pakistan Bureau of Statistics (PBS) reported.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Mar, 2023 ) :The output of the Large Scale Manufacturing Industries (LSMI) witnessed an increase of 1.48 per cent during January, the first month of the Calendar year 2023, as compared to December 2022, the Pakistan Bureau of Statistics (PBS) reported.

 However, according to the provisional quantum indices of LSMI for January 2023 released by the PBS, on a year-on-year (YoY) basis, the big industry production went down 7.90 per cent in January 2023 when compared with January 2022.